Part 5: Rassling with the R’s — Roles and Responsibilities in Software Development

 Developer: The developer is the one with the technological wizardry who translates the client vision into a working product.
 These hands produce the seeming magic.
 The developer has to have a clear understanding of how the software will be used in order to replicate the workflow electronically.
 This requires a lot of detail.
 Don’t be surprised if your thoughts about each task evolve as you try to eXplain how it is supposed to work.
 Also, don’t be surprised if you have to eXplain things multiple times.
 Every time you repeat your eXplanation, the features become more clear to the developer.
 Take the time now to help them understand it clearly before they spend time creating something they will have to amend later.
 Even at that, eXpect that many things will be reworked after you review the development progress and give feedback.

 It is easy for a custom development project to get off-track if it isn’t properly managed.
-To successfully complete a project, the focus of the work must be controlled.
+To successfully complete a software development project, the focus of the work must be controlled–everyone must know their role and their responsibilities.
 The best way to ensure that the development makes it to the finish line is to have each person with direct responsibility for the project participate, appropriately, according to their role.

 Successful projects of any kind require proper planning and eXecution.
 For software development, planning and communication are critical.
 It’s an eXpensive proposition that can be very frustrating if it is unclear what should be happening along the way.
 With clear decision-making and all of the players in the right roles, the unexpected won’t derail the project.
 It’s important to keep the end goal in mind and the mission-critical features at the top of the priority list.
 The end result of working through the creative process to produce a finished product is a satisfying accomplishment in addition to the major impact it has on your business.